Isaac Fola-Alade

-Chief Isaac Folayan Alade, FNIA, D.Sc, OFR (24 November 1933 – 19 June 2021) was a Nigerian architect.
+Isaac Folayan Alade (24 November 1933 – 19 June 2021) was a Nigerian architect.

 Biography

 Education

 Isaac attended St Phillips Elementary School in Aramoko, Ekiti and Christ's School, Ado Ekiti for his secondary education.
-In 1961 he graduated from the Nigerian College of Arts & Sciences and Technology Zaria (now Ahmadu Bello University) as one of the first four pioneer Architecture graduates.
-Thereafter, he completed his post graduate studies at the Architectural Association School of Tropical Studies, London in 1965, on a Commonwealth Scholarship.
+In 1961, he graduated from the Nigerian College of Arts & Sciences and Technology Zaria (now Ahmadu Bello University) as one of the first four pioneer architecture graduates.
+Thereafter, he completed his post graduate studies at the Architectural Association School of Tropical Studies, London, in 1965, on a Commonwealth Scholarship offer.

 Career

 After his post-professional training, he became an associate of the Royal Institute of British Architects (R.I.B.A.) and Architects' Registration Council of the United Kingdom (ARCUK) in 1963.
 He joined the Federal Ministry of Works and Housing as a Resident architect in the old Western Region and later Lagos City Council.
 In 1969, he became the first Registrar of the Architects Registration Council of Nigeria (ARCON).
 He later joined the Federal Civil Service.
 He became a Fellow of the Royal Society of Health of the UK (F.R.S.H.) in 1965.
 He became Chief Project Architect in 1972, and the Director of Public Buildings in 1975.
-He was the first Architect to become a Federal Permanent Secretary in 1976, a post he held until his retirement in 1979 after which he established his private practice Fola Alade Associates in 1979.
+He was the first architect to become a Federal Permanent Secretary in 1976, a post he held until his retirement in 1979, after which he established his private practice, Fola Alade Associates, in 1979.
 He served as the General Secretary of the Nigerian Institute of Architects.
-He was appointed Pro-Chancellor and Chairman Governing Council of the Federal University of Port Harcourt in 1990.

-Fola Alade was awarded an OFR and he became a Fellow of the Nigerian Institute of Architects.
+He was appointed Pro-Chancellor and Chairman Governing Council of the Federal University of Port Harcourt in 1990.Fola Alade was awarded an OFR and he became a Fellow of the Nigerian Institute of Architects.
 He also held several traditional titles including the Maiyegun of Aramoko.